๐ŸŽกAP Physics 1

 Gravitational Potential Energy

-• Position-based energy stored in a gravitational field, calculated as PEg=mghPE_g = mgh, where hh is height relative to a chosen reference point
+This is position-based energy stored in a gravitational field, calculated as PEg=mghPE_g = mgh, where hh is height relative to a chosen reference point.
+Your reference point choice is arbitrary, but it must stay consistent throughout a problem.
+The zero level is wherever you define it.

-• Converts to kinetic energy as objects fall, making this the primary energy type in projectile and free-fall analysis
+Gravitational PE converts to kinetic energy as objects fall, making it the primary energy type in projectile and free-fall analysis.

 Elastic Potential Energy

-• Releases as kinetic energy when the spring returns to equilibrium, powering launchers and oscillating systems
+When the spring returns to equilibrium, this stored energy releases as kinetic energy, powering launchers and oscillating systems.

 Energy Transfer Through Work